mlightcad/cad-data/README.md

-# CAD Fonts
+# CAD Data

-This repository contains some fonts commonly used by CAD software.
-It is your own responsibility to buy license of those fonts.
+This repository contains data commonly used by CAD software.
+It is your own responsibility to buy license of those data.

+- fonts
+- dxf templates